ucfai/ucfai/content/core/sp20/linear-regression.md

 categories: ["sp20"]
 tags: ["Linear Regression", "Basics", "Logistic Regression", "Regression", ]
-abstract: >-
-  You always start with the basics, and with AI it's no different!
-We'll be getting our feet wet with some simple, but powerful, models and demonstrate their power by applying them to real world data.
+abstract: "You always start with the basics, and with AI it's no different!
+We'll be getting our feet wet with some simple, but powerful, models and demonstrate their power by applying them to real world data."
 ---

 ```python